neelabh25bce10791-droid/VITyarthi-Project-25BCE10791-Neelabh-Mishra-/README.md

 # Financial Tracker-VITyarthi-Project-25BCE10791-Neelabh-Mishra-
-The Simple Expense Tracker is a beginner-friendly Python console app to track daily expenses by date, category, and amount.
-It stores data using pandas and displays spending summaries with bar charts via matplotlib.
-The app requires no GUI, making it easy to use and ideal for learning basic Python data handling and visualization.
+# Simple Expense Tracker

+A beginner-friendly Python console application to track monthly expenses by date, category, and amount.
+The program allows easy entry of expenses and displays a summary graphically using a bar chart.

+## Features

+- Add expenses by entering day, month, and year.
+- Categorize expenses (e.g., Food, Transport, Utilities).
+- View a summary of expenses by category.
+- See a bar chart visualization of your spending.
+- Simple console interface — no GUI needed.

+## Requirements

+- Python 3.x
+- pandas
+- matplotlib

+## Installation

+Install required Python libraries with pip: